 The Iowa Coalition Against Domestic Violence provides a grievance process for advocates and survivors associated with member programs.
 The process is intended to identify and address concerns that may be in violation of ICADV's Service Standards.
 Outlined below is the process for submission and review of grievances.

-In cases that do not meet the grievance criteria, ICADV may choose other actions to address the concerns.
-For example, contacting the program director about the issue and offering suggestions; additional training, mentoring, or information about best practice to staff.
+ICADV may choose other actions to address the concerns in cases that do not meet the grievance criteria.
+For example, contacting the program director about the issue and offering suggestions, additional training, mentoring, or information about best practices to staff.

 Iowa Attorney General’s Office

 Lucas State Office Building

 In the event you feel the matter cannot be resolved through ICADV Grievance Procedure, you may choose to report the issue to the:

 ICADV staff, board of Directors and member programs will request anyone making an oral grievance/complaint about a program to refer the aggrieved/complainant to the written Standards in order to make a determination if the complaint is a violation of Member Standards.
 Complaints/grievances must be submitted in writing for review.
 Accommodations may be requested.